dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-PDF417Details.md

 # PDF417Details

-`PDF417Details` class represents detailed information about a PDF417 barcode.
-It inherits from the [`BarcodeDetails`](barcode-details.md) class.
+`PDF417Details` extends the [`BarcodeDetails`](barcode-details.md) class and represents detailed information specific to a PDF417 barcode.

 ## Definition